Reviews of movies from my giant DVD tower, and more.

 The first H-bomb test has sent a cloud of radioactive fallout over a small Pacific atoll, blanketing the island with radioactivity.
 A group of scientists, part of a second expedition to the island, arrive there to study the negative effects of the fallout, and hopefully discover what happened to that first expedition.
 Soon they find themselves trapped and fighting for their lives, battling giant mutant crabs who have the ability to snip off a human’s head, ingest it, then absorb the brain into its own system, giving itself the power to think and talk as that person.

 Mind-blowing ideas indeed, but Corman really knew what he was doing: competent direction with some nicely-composed widescreen shots, nightmare monsters that were seen—and heard—many times throughout the film, and a fairly exciting and cerebral story, all squeezed into 62 minutes of pure, unadulterated, low-budget cheese.
-Some witty asides were spoken here and there, and Russell Johnson foreshadowed his future as an island professor, but best of all, we were able to see the buxom lead actress, Pamela Duncan, wearing a form-fitting top all the time!
+Some witty asides were spoken here and there, and Russell Johnson foreshadowed his future as an island professor, but best of all, we were able to see the buxom lead actress, Pamela Duncan, wearing a form-fitting top throughout the entire film!

 What also helped was how Corman kept the pace swift and the ideas compelling; as he told screenwriter Charles B. Griffith, “I want suspense or action in every scene.”
 And though it was a silly concept overall, at least those involved tried to keep things serious and smart, while adding a touch of humor into the mix as well.
 For me, it was unintentionally funny when two sailors, also part of the expedition, were treated like second-class citizens and forced to sleep in a cramped tent on the shore, instead of with the oh-so-respectable scientists in their comfortable laboratory retreat.